Talish1234/TravelExplorer/README.md

 * **Local Data File:** All travel information is loaded directly from a local data file included with the application.

 * **User-Friendly Design:** We aimed for a clean layout and clear interactions to make your experience smooth.

+* **Development Workflow: Iterative and Focused:**
+Our development process followed an iterative approach, focusing on building features incrementally and ensuring stability at each stage.
+This included:

+    * **Requirement Analysis:** Clearly understanding the core functionalities and user needs for the travel exploration platform.

+    * **Component Design:** Planning the structure and interactions of individual React components before implementation.

+    * **Testing and Refinement:** Regularly testing features as they were developed and making necessary refinements to improve functionality and user experience.

+    * **Code Organization:** Maintaining a clear and logical file structure to enhance readability and maintainability of the codebase.

 This approach helped us create a flexible and user-friendly application.